-The narrative of Sarah Stolar’s large-scale oil paintings blurs the lines between figuration, abstraction, illustration, and symbolism, and draws the viewer into a world of voluptuous color and texture in which fierce beauty resides.
+The narrative of Sarah Stolar’s large-scale oil paintings blurs the lines between figuration, abstraction, and symbolism, and draws the viewer into a world of voluptuous color and texture where fierce beauty resides.
 Biography

 Stolar relies upon imagery that combines pose and gaze with scale and repetition.
 She layers and scrapes paint, repeatedly reworking the surfaces as if creating a metaphor for the uncovering of the inner self.
 “Each image is a hidden identity or story that may otherwise not be told, evoking a visceral reaction and an inward reflection.”